GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

 ### Phase 7: Transaction Submission and Verification

-One of the primary novel behaviors of the GuardianUI Test framework is its ability to validate information around network transactions following a site interaction like a button click.
+One of the primary novel behaviors of the GuardianTest framework is its ability to validate information around network transactions following a site interaction such as a button click.
 Doing this requires two pieces of information:

 1. The Playwright locator for the button to interact with.
-2. The contract address that the button click should trigger a transaction with or the contract address that the button click should trigger an ERC20 approval for.
+2. The contract address the button click should trigger a transaction with or an ERC20 approval for.

-The GuardianUI Test framework takes care of the button click itself behind the scenes.
+The GuardianTest framework takes care of the button click itself behind the scenes.

 <pre class="language-typescript"><code class="lang-typescript">import { test } from "@guardianui/test";